bklanuradha/bklanuradha/README.md

 - 🌱 I’m currently studying at University of Sri Jayawardenepura
 - 👯 I’m looking to collaborate on front-End Development
-- 💬 Ask me about html css js
+- 💬 Ask me about html css javaScript
 - 😄 Pronouns: she/her
 - ⚡ Fun fact: I like to watch movies
 <!-- -  - 🔭 I’m currently working on ...